bigmonkey/pong-pong/README.md

-# Loan Review site
+## Payday Loan Reviews

 This site the reviews [payday loans](http://www.thepaydayhound.com/payday-loans/) and [installment loans](http://www.thepaydayhound.com/installment-loans/).
-It's aims to bring transparency to this market which has traditionally been highly unregulated resulting in predatory lending practices.
-Transparency will help borrows protect themselves through education and get better pricing through efficient markets.
-The site provides detailed reviews on short-term lenders, sorting tools to find lenders, links to direct lenders, and an application to a matching service.
+It's aims to bring transparency to the payday loan and installment loan market which has traditionally been highly unregulated resulting in predatory lending practices.
+Transparency helps borrows protect themselves through education and reduces pricing through efficient markets.
+The site provides detailed reviews on payday and installment lenders, ranking tables on installment loans and payday loans, sorting tools to find short-term lenders, links to direct lenders, and an application to a loan matching service.

 This site is my project to learn how to code and to do SEO.